Emil Străinu

 Emil Străinu (born 30 April 1957 in Bucharest, Romania) is a Romanian army general in reserve, writer, journalist, ufologist, and politician.
 He was the leader of the Greater Romania Party (PRM) between 2015 and 2016.
 He is a founding member of ASFAN (Asociația pentru Studiul Fenomenelor Aerospațiale Neidentificate; Association for the Study of Unidentified Aerospace Phenomena).

 He is an author of specialized books and radiolocation specialist.
 He has published numerous books, articles and studies in the field of airspace research about radiolocation methods, geophysical weapons, climatology, UFO phenomenon, and has participated in a large number of television shows.
-He has over 1,500 articles published between 1990–2014 in over 50 publications.
+He has over 1,500 articles published between 1990 and 2014 in over 50 publications.
 He crossed the North Polar Circle five times (Alaska, Greenland, the Svalbard Islands, North of Murmansk, and Kamchatka) and the South Polar Circle, at Cape Horn, to the Arctic Continent.

 He has participated in expeditions and travels in areas such as: Alaska, Siberia, Tibet, Easter Island, Greenland, Iceland, Svalbard Islands, Himalayas, Lake Baikal, Kamchatka, Bering Strait (Vladivostok-Russia, Elena Kotzebuse-USA) etc. He has entered forbidden areas, such as Area 51, Gakota - HAARP or dangerous areas such as the deserts of Nevada, Atakama, New Mexico, Arizona, Mojave.